Finney Farm Frequently Asked Questions

 What's it like to live at Finney Farm?

 Sometimes it's a veritable Shangri La and other times you're ankle deep in mud and conflict.
 So...pretty much like living anywhere else except that we find the blessing to burden ratio much in our favor.
 The land is gorgeous and lush, we have a lovely creek, an amazing forest, and beautiful gardens.
 We usually spend some time each day working outdoors throughout most of the year, most of us work for wages in some capacity (primarily self-employment/cottage industry), some of us unskool/homeschool our kids, we try to do what we love every day.
-We have very minimal electricity at each residence-typically 5 to 15 amps per household (most American homes have 200) but through conscious effort we're able to make good use of it and don't want for much if anything.
+We have very minimal electricity-typically 5 to 15 amps per household (most American homes have 200) but through conscious effort we're able to make good use of it and don't want for much if anything.
 We use root cellars for food storage, use gas or wood stoves for cooking, source our own firewood for wood heat, grow much of our own food, and generally have a pretty nice life.
 The cottage industry efforts on the farm currently include a handspun yarn company, woodworking/carpentry business, teaching, a book seller, and a few smaller endeavors including viticulture, soap making, sewing, and more.
-We live pretty rustically, without indoor toilets or showers.
-Each house has a water collection system and a gravity fed cold water sink indoors; the community house has a few more amenities.
-There are phone lines and highish speed internet available.
+We live pretty rustically, with compost toilets and without indoor showers.
+There are phone lines and highish speed internet available, cell phone reception is generally decent.

 How do I find out more?
 Can I visit?